Double Your Donation

 In honor of his wife’s life-work, Tom Keyes is committing a matching gift of $50,000 to encourage colleagues, family, and friends to collectively contribute an equal amount.
 This will allow us to create a permanent endowment supporting the Technology Transfer Career Training Program, a program that embodies Susan’s legacy of service to AUTM, support of the profession, and training of the next generation.

-All gifts made to the fund within 100 days of the 2019 AUTM Annual Meeting will be matched up to $50,000.
-You can help us meet our goal of $100k in 100 days by giving a gift or an annual pledge before May 24, 2019.
+All gifts made to the fund by August 31, 2019 will be matched up to $50,000.
+You can help us meet our goal of $100k by giving a gift or an annual pledge today.

 “My hope is that those who knew Susan or are inspired by her generosity and compassion will see my efforts to support a worthy cause and be moved to offer their own support.”